 Students on Single Honours Mathematics degree programmes with a particular interest in a subject other than Mathematics may wish to consider (in consultation with their Academic Advisor) taking course units in other Schools.
-A list of recommended outside course units and the number of outside course unit credits for each programme is available in more detail on the Programme pages under Course Units Offered.
+There is available, a list of recommended outside course units [link below], and the number of outside course unit credits for each programme is available in more detail on the Programme pages under Course Units Offered.

 To apply for an outside course unit option, having read and understand the programme criteria for outside course units, students need to complete an Outside Course Unit Form.

 It is not normally possible for Joint Honours students to substitute outside course units for Mathematics course units.
 However students on 'Mathematics with' programmes and students on the Mathematics and Philosophy programme may select either one 10 credit University College Course Unit or Interdisciplinary Sustainable Development, in place of a Mathematics option.
 Students must refer to the Programme pages for programme information.